srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In the 3rd pAsuram – When AzhwAr declared that he was unqualified to even say that he has no qualification and moving too far away from serving bhagavAn, AzhwAr says that emperumAn showed him the measuring (winning over) of three worlds which highlights bhagavAn’s sauseelyam (mixing with everyone freely), vAthsalyam (motherly forbearance), etc., and mercifully attracts AzhwAr towards him.
+In the 3rd pAsuram – When AzhwAr declared that he was unqualified to even say that he has no qualification and moved too far away from serving bhagavAn, AzhwAr says that emperumAn showed him the measuring (winning over) of three worlds which highlights bhagavAn’s sauseelyam (mixing with everyone freely), vAthsalyam (motherly forbearance) etc., and mercifully attracts AzhwAr towards him.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 Subsequently, AzhwAr becomes astonished when emperumAn says “Not just unlimited greatness, I also have the simplicity which lets me freely mingle with everyone without discimination” and shows him the thrivikrama avathAram where he touched everyone with his lotus feet.

 Highlights from periyavAchchAn piLLai‘s introduction